-- If your business is a sole proprietorship or a single-member LLC, you report your business income on a Schedule C.
+- If your business is a sole proprietorship or a single-member LLC, you report your business income on a Schedule C for your 1040.

-- If your business is a partnership or a multiple-member LLC, you report your business income on a Schedule K-1 (Form 1065).
+- If your business is a partnership or a multiple-member LLC, you get your business income on a Schedule K-1 for your 1040.

-- If your business is an S corporation, you report your business income on a different type of Schedule K-1 (Form 1120S).
+- If your business is an S corporation, you get your business income on a slightly different type of Schedule K-1 for your 1040.

 Filing Taxes as a Sole Proprietorship or Single-Member LLC

-Enter the information on Net Income or Loss, as calculated on your Schedule C on Line 12 (Business Income or Loss).
-This total is entered on your personal 1040 on Line 12.
+Enter the information on net income or loss, as calculated on your Schedule C on Line 12 (Business Income or Loss) of your personal 1040.
 The net profit or loss of your business is used along with any other income you might have to calculate your adjusted gross income and your personal taxes.

-Filing Taxes as a Partner or LLC Member
+Filing Taxes as a Partner or Multiple-Member LLC

-Schedule K-1 information is obtained from the partnership tax return ( Form 1065) which was previously completed and filed separately with the IRS.
-The totals on Form 1065 are divided among the partners based on their share of the partnership, as detailed in the partnership agreement or operating agreement (for an LLC).
-No taxes are paid on Form 1065; it is only an information return.
+Schedule K-1 information is obtained from the partnership tax return Form 1065, which is completed and filed separately with the IRS on behalf of the business.
+The totals on Form 1065 are divided among the partners based on their share of the partnership, as detailed in the partnership agreement or operating agreement.
+No taxes are paid on the business’s Form 1065, it is only an information return.

 Special Situation for Spouses as Partners

-In addition to paying income taxes on your business income, you may also have to pay self-employment taxes (Social Security/Medicare for self-employed).
-If you are the owner of a corporation or S corporation, you aren't considered to be self-employed.
+Don't forget self-employment taxes.
+In addition to paying income taxes on your business income, you may also have to pay self-employment taxes (Social Security/Medicare for self-employed business owners).

-Your business income is used to determine the amount of self-employment tax.
-You must insert the information into your net income from Schedule C, your share of partnership income from Schedule K-1, or from S corp income on Schedule K-1 (1120S).
+You must insert in Schedule SE the information on your net income from Schedule C, your share of partnership income from Schedule K-1, or from S corp income on Schedule K-1 (1120-S).
 Schedule SE uses this information to calculate your self-employment tax liability.